otrv4/otrv4/otrv4.md

 #### Auth-I message

 This is the final message of the DAKE.
-Bob sends it to Alice to verify the authentication `sigma`.
+It is sent to verify the authentication `sigma`.

 A valid Auth-I message is generated as follows: